Shortcut To Contents

 Practicing Social Responsibility and Sharing

-Companies grow and flourish symbiotically through interactions with a diversity of stakeholders.
-Stakeholders are challenging companies to look beyond economic value, and take active part in addressing social issues.
-In the insurance industry, where we engage closely with stakeholders in different stages of their lives, we are building a foundation for sharing and co-prosperity as our corporate social responsibility.
+Companies grow symbiotically through interactions with a wide diversity of stakeholders in society.
+Accordingly, stakeholders are expecting companies to look beyond creating economic value, and take an active role in addressing social issues.
+Leveraging the nature of the insurance industry, which is closely engaged to people's lives, we fulfill our corporate social responsibilities by supporting vulnerable groups and youths preparing for independence.
+Through these efforts, we are creating social value and building a foundation of co-prosperity for both company and society.

 Businesses are being called on to take more assertive action to fulfill their corporate social responsibility.
 They are expected to actively engage with the communities in which they operate and strive to resolve social issues.
 Hanwha Life in particular, as a major insurer, is directly and indirectly connected to the everyday lives of all stakeholders, from customers to local communities, employees, and business partners.
 Therefore, we should do our own business in a way that prioritizes their needs.